Good News for Websites?

 That Sounds Technical.
 Now What?

-As Google’s just rolled this out, there will be changes coming.
-It’s a collaborative effort and, according to Google’s introductory article in October of 2015, there were about 30 publishers taking part of the project.
-The other great thing about AMP is that it’s open source, which means there will be advances coming from all of the great and talented users out there.
+Google rolled out AMP back in February of 2016, there will be changes coming.
+It’s a collaborative effort and, according to Google’s introductory article in October of 2015, there were about 30 publishers initially taking part of the project and leaving AMP open source, means there should still be advances coming from all of the great and talented users out there.

-Using AMP means that there will be two hosted versions of your site.
+So, as we said using AMP means that there will be two hosted versions of your site.
 The website you’re hosting as usual, and then the cached version being hosted by Google.
-This is what makes the pages, images, and even videos load faster.
 Faster means your viewers won’t leave (bounce) because they’re annoyed by slow loading pages that have a tendency to error or make devices freeze.

 You can also use Analytics for your Accelerated Mobile Pages.
 They’ve developed the platform to be provider neutral, so you’re not locked into using Google Analytics just because AMP is created by Google, though you certainly can.